Donders-Institute/bidscoin/README.md

     usage: bidsmapper.py [-h] [-a] rawfolder bidsfolder [bidsmap]

-    Creates a bidsmap.yaml file that maps the information from the data to the BIDS modalities and BIDS labels (see also [bidsmap_sample.yaml] and [bidstrainer.py]).
-    You can edit the bidsmap file before passing it to [bidscoiner.py] which uses it to cast the datasets into BIDS folders
+    Creates a bidsmap.yaml YAML file that maps the information from all raw data to the BIDS labels (see also [bidsmap_template.yaml] and [bidstrainer.py]).
+You can check and edit the bidsmap.yaml file before passing it to [bidscoiner.py]

     positional arguments:
       rawfolder        The source folder containing the raw data in